This article includes instructions to teach you how to add a For Sale item on your Handbid site.

 - Sell at PreSale - If you want this item to be available when the event is in presale mode, then select this option.
 These should only be items that you want your guests to purchase online.

-- Event Only - We have an entire article on how Event only works.
-Use this if you only want bidders physically present to purchase this.
+- Event Only - Use this if you only want bidders physically present to purchase this.
 This is good for wine pulls, raffles, games, etc.

 - Hide Sales - If you do not want anyone online to see how many have been sold of this item, then you can check this option.